danielaparker/jsoncons/doc/ref/corelib/json/allocators.md

 Non-propagating stateful allocators, such as the [Boost.Interprocess allocators](https://www.boost.org/doc/libs/1_82_0/doc/html/interprocess/allocators_containers.html#interprocess.allocators_containers.allocator_introduction), must be wrapped by a [std::scoped_allocator_adaptor](https://en.cppreference.com/w/cpp/memory/scoped_allocator_adaptor).

-Every constructor has a version that accepts an allocator argument.
-A long string, byte string, array or object contains a pointer to underlying storage, the allocator is used to allocate that storage, and it is retained in that storage.
+Every constructor has a version that accepts an allocator argument, this is required for allocator propogation.
+A long string, byte string, array or object makes use of the allocator argument to allocate storage.
 For other data members the allocator argument is ignored.

+A long string, byte string, array and object data member all contain a pointer `ptr` obtained from an earlier call to `allocate`. `ptr` points to storage that contains both the data representing the long string, byte string, array or object, and the allocator used to allocate that storage.
+To later deallocate that storage, the allocator is retrieved with `ptr->get_allocator()`.

+contains a pointer to underlying storage, the allocator is used to allocate that storage, and it is retained in that storage.

 #### Propagation